imu1984/Vehicle-sales-predictor-xgb/README.md

 # 🚗 Vehicle Sales Predictor

-Predict future vehicle sales like a pro.
-> This project demonstrates how to build, track, and deploy an end-to-end machine learning pipeline — from raw data to actionable predictions.
-It uses modern MLOps tools like MLflow, DVC, AirFlow and GitHub for reproducibility and collaboration.
+> Predict future vehicle sales like a pro.
+This project demonstrates how to build, track, and deploy an end-to-end machine learning pipeline — from raw data to actionable predictions.

 ![](./docs/assets/arch.png)

 ## ✨ Features

-- Data Source: CSV/Parquet from local, S3, or database
+- Data Source: CSV/Parquet from local, S3, or database. use DVC for data version.
 - Airflow DAG: Orchestrates data loading, training, and model registration
 - XGBoost Training Container: Trains model and logs to MLflow (optional)
 - MLflow Tracking + Registry: Logs metrics/artifacts and handles model versioning